-A Flowering Tree represents James Alexander’s sixth collaboration with The Atlanta Symphony Orchestra.
-Previous stagings with the orchestra include Madama Butterfly, La Bohéme, Stravinsky’s Nightingale, Bernstein on Broadway, and Dr. Atomic.
+Creation/Creator Oratorio represents James Alexander’s seventh collaboration with The Atlanta Symphony Orchestra.
+Previous Theater Of A Concert presentations with The Atlanta Symphony Orchestra include, A Flowering Tree, Madama Butterfly, La Bohéme, Stravinsky’s Nightingale, Bernstein on Broadway, and Dr. Atomic.

-In Europe his productions and engagements range from staging The Flying Dutchman with The Royal Scottish National Orchestra to various productions with Scottish Opera, Opera North, The Gabrieli Consort & Players, (Venice & London), to the Olivier Award-winning production of Carmen Jones at London’s Old Vic Theatre.
+In Europe his productions and engagements range from staging The Flying Dutchman with The Royal Scottish National Orchestra to various productions with Scottish Opera, Opera North, The Gabrieli Consort & Players, (Venice & London), to serving as the Associate Director of the Olivier Award-winning Carmen Jones at London’s Old Vic Theatre.

-In the USA, Mr Alexander has been a long time collaborator with Seiji Ozawa and The Boston Symphony, where he helped create stagings of Elektra, Salome, Pique Dame, Idomeneo and the 50th Anniversary production of Peter Grimes at Tanglewood.
-More recently, he collaborated with conductor Sir Roger Norrington on a highly acclaimed production of Mozart’s Le Nozze di Figaro for Cincinnati Opera, where the staging was hailed by Opera News as, “a perfect combination of tastefulness and humor”.
+In the USA, Mr. Alexander has been a long time collaborator with Maestro Seiji Ozawa and The Boston Symphony, where he helped create stagings of Elektra, Salome, Pique Dame, Idomeneo and the 50th Anniversary production of Peter Grimes at Tanglewood.
+At the Cincinnati Opera he collaborated with conductor Sir Roger Norrington on a highly acclaimed production of Mozart’s Le Nozze di Figaro, which was hailed by Opera News as, “a perfect combination of tastefulness and humor”.